LambiKYT/Hider/README.md

 - Go to the Discord server: https://discord.gg/mg6paaxwft

-- Open it Hider.exe and enter the token of your telegram bot there (you can do this in botfather, there are many tutorials on youtube)
+- Open it Hider.exe as an administrator, enter the token of your telegram bot (you can do this in botfather, there are many tutorials on YouTube)

 - Go to your bot and write /start